Sundanese Costume: The Unique Batik Clothes of Sundanese People

-Batara Cikal is thought to be the oldest of these bataras, and he is the ancestor of the Kanekes people who live today.
-Each of the other six bataras was in charge of a different region of Sunda lands in Western Java.
+Batara Cikal is considered the oldest of these bataras and the ancestor of the Kanekes people who live today.
+The other six bataras were in charge of a different region of Sunda lands in Western Java.

-Another popular Sundanese proverb and legend describes the creation of the Parahyangan (Priangan) highlands, which serve as the heartland of the Sundanese realm: "The land of Parahyangan was created when the hyangs (gods) were smiling."
-The archaeological evidence supported the legend that the Parahyangan highland was both a god's playland or abode and a natural beauty.
+Another famous Sundanese proverb and legend describe the creation of the Parahyangan (Priangan) highlands, which serve as the heartland of the Sundanese realm: "The land of Parahyangan was created when the hyangs (gods) were smiling."
+The archaeological evidence supported the legend that the Parahyangan highland was a god's playland or abode and in stock of natural beauty.

 Many Javanese cultural elements have been assimilated into Sundanese culture.
 It does, however, differ from the previous one.
-Sundanese differ from Javanese principalities in their mentality and behavior, as well as their greater egalitarianism and aversion to stark class distinctions, as well as their community-based material culture.
+Sundanese differs from Javanese principalities in their mentality and behavior, greater egalitarianism and aversion to stark class distinctions, and community-based material culture.
 Central Javanese court culture developed in an environment that encouraged elite, stylized, and impeccably polished forms of art and literature.
-Sundanese culture retains only a few traces of these traditions in their most pure form.
+Sundanese culture retains only a few traces of these traditions in their pure form.

 Sundanese people follow a bilateral kinship system in which both male and female descent are valued equally.
-Sundanese families' most important rituals revolved around life cycles, from conception to death, and they adopted many previous Animist, Hindu-Buddhist, and Islamic traditions, as well as their own customs.
+Sundanese families' most essential rituals revolved around life cycles, from conception to death, and they adopted many previous Animist, Hindu-Buddhist, and Islamic traditions and customs.

-A prenatal ritual known as Nujuh Bulanan, for example, is performed during the seventh month of a woman's pregnancy.
-Parents are expected to perform an Islamic ritual known as Akekahan shortly after the birth of their child.
+For example, a prenatal ritual called Nujuh Bulanan is performed during the seventh month of a woman's pregnancy.
+Parents are expected to complete an Islamic tradition known as Akekahan shortly after the birth of their child.
 In this ritual, they slaughter a goat for a baby girl and two goats for a baby boy, then cook and distribute the meat to relatives and neighbors.
 Pre-pubescent boys are circumcised, and the ceremony is preceded by a Sizingaan dance performance (dance).

 From the day of death until the seventh day after, the Quran is recited daily; it is then repeated on the 40th, a year, and 1,000th days after the deceased's death.
-Because an increasing number of Sundanese are rejecting many of the older traditions, this tradition is not always closely and faithfully followed in the modern era.
+Because an increasing number of Sundanese reject many older traditions, this tradition is only sometimes closely and faithfully followed in the modern era.

 The vast majority of Sundanese literature was passed down orally.
-Their arts (such as architecture, music, dance, textiles, and ceremonies) preserved traditions dating back to the Neolithic and were never overrun (as in Java) by aristocratic Hindu-Buddhist ideas.
+The project of arts (such as architecture, music, dance, textiles, and ceremonies) preserved traditions dating back to the Neolithic and were never overrun (as in Java) by aristocratic Hindu-Buddhist ideas.